ericlibby/oldweb/p_outreach/index.md

 "Probe by Probe: Detecting Differential Expression on Affymetrix Microarrays"

 ### Posters
+* Gordon Conference on Microbial Population Biology (2019) "Lichens illuminate a novel route to multicellularity"

 * Gordon Conference on Microbial Population Biology (2017) "Paradoxes in Leaky Microbial Trade"